 Conference ID: 310 220 435#

 "Provide advice and guidance to the Office of the Clerk and Recorder and its Elections Division to assist in communicating to the Spanish language community for purposes of providing elections information and promoting voting and participation of all citizens in the elections process."

-Denver community members with an interest in providing information about and promoting participation in the electoral process are encouraged to apply for membership on the board.
+Members of the Denver community with an interest in providing information about, and promoting participation in, the electoral process are encouraged to apply for membership on the ACCESO board.

 Margaret is the vice president of the Democratic Party of Colorado and President of the Democratic Women of Colorado.
 Additionally, she was the President for the Iniciativa Latina de Colorado.
 Margaret has been active participant for several years in the Latino community in voter registration and educational initiatives.